wingraptor/super-sycamore/content/posts/how-to-plant-a-tree.md

 title: How to Plant A Tree?
 date: 2020-01-16T21:07:44.494Z
 thumb_img_path: /images/Tree Planting.jpg
+excerpt: "Planting a tree is super simple right?
+Just dig a hole, drop the tree in, then cover with soil.
+Boom\U0001F4A5!
+Done!
+Well not quite, planting a tree is easy to do, but involves some planning and care to ensure that the tree actually survives and thrives. "
 layout: post
 ---
 Planting a tree is super simple right?
 Just dig a hole, drop the tree in, then cover with soil.
 Boom💥!
 Done!
 Well not quite, planting a tree is easy to do, but involves some planning and care to ensure that the tree actually survives and thrives.